-We keep in mind always that the solution in the SAA program is the same regardless of gender or any other identifying factors: meetings and the suggested 12 steps of recovery worked with a sponsor.
+We keep in mind always that the solution in the SAA program is the same regardless of gender or any other identifying factors: meetings and the suggested Twelve Steps of recovery worked with a sponsor.
 Even so, to support the woman newcomer in staying with the program, we have developed some special resources for individual members and for groups:

-- Women’s pamphlets: A Special Welcome to the Women Newcomer and Safe and Sexually Sober Meetings and the Women’s Welcome Packet.
+- Women’s literature: A Special Welcome to the Women Newcomer and Safe and Sexually Sober Meetings and the Women’s Welcome Packet.
 We encourage your meeting to keep a supply on hand.

 - Women’s only telemeetings.
 A full listing can be found on the SAA website under “Electronic Meetings.”

 - Women’s column (“Dear Grace”).
 This Q&A column, written by WOC members, appears in every issue of The Outer Circle

 - The Women’s Outreach List.
 This is a list of international women SAA members, who have chosen to share their contact information with each other, to support one another via phone and email.
 Women can request to join by emailing “Grace” at email@example.com

 - Women’s page on SAA website.
-Information about many of these resources can be found at <www.saa-women.org>.
+Information about many of these resources can be found at saa-women.org.